OpenOCL/openocl.github.io/_posts/2019-04-21-tutorial-01-modeling-double-cartpole.md

 ### The dynamical system equations

 Now follows the hard part!
 We use the *Euler–Lagrange equations* [[wikipedia](https://en.wikipedia.org/wiki/Euler%E2%80%93Lagrange_equation)] to model the system dynamics.
 The *Euler–Lagrange* method is an energy based method that is a bit easier and requires less thinking than for example the (recursive) Newton-Euler method.
-You can apply this method quiet mechanically to most systems.
+You can apply this method quiet programmatically to many types of systems.

 We start with calculating the center of mass positions of the three body parts of the cart-pole system, and express the positions as functions of the state variables.
 We derive the center of mass positions because we can use them to define the potential and kinetic energies of the body parts which we will use to obtain the dynamical equations.
-The three body parts are: the cart, the first pole, the second pole.
+The three body parts are: **the cart**, **the first pole**, **the second pole**.

 **Kinematics** The kinematics describe the static and moving structures of a system without the inertial and accelerating properties.
 For the double cart-pole we therefore desribe the center of mass positions and velocities.